tsgates/arch-wiki-markdown/wiki/LVM.md

     each partition.
 -   Create your volume group (VG) and add all the PV to it.
 -   Create logical volumes (LV) inside your VG.
--   Continue with “Format the partitions” step of Beginners Guide.
+-   Continue with “Format the partitions” step of Beginners' guide.
--   When you reach the “Create initial ramdisk environment” step in the Beginners Guide, add the lvm hook to mkinitcpio.conf (see below for details).
+-   When you reach the “Create initial ramdisk environment” step in the Beginners Guide, add the lvm hook to /etc/mkinitcpio.conf (see below for details).

 Warning:/boot cannot reside in LVM when using GRUB Legacy, which does not support LVM.
 GRUB users do not have this limitation.
 If you need to